kallytang/Validate-Input-/README.md

 # Validate-Input-Function
-My validate input function/code that I created in C++
+My validate input code that I created in C++

 Function validates integer input from user, will take two